crocup/crocup/README.md

 Welcome to my page!

 I'm **developer** and **cyber security analyst** with 3+ years experience.

-Hackers With Ethics, Belarus 🇧🇾 , Minsk
+Hackers With Ethics

 ![d8925](https://www.hackthebox.eu/badge/image/337419)

+Belarus 🇧🇾, Minsk
 ## My Skills
 Development of high-load applications and microservices.
 Development of applications using machine learning technologies.